sushil2601/javaScript_practise/REACT.md

 Ans :-

-        .In React, children props are a special type of props that enables components to receive and render other components or elements.By passing components as children.
+        .In React, children props is a props that enables components to receive and render other components.By passing components as children.

         .To access the children passed to a components,we use the props.children property.